Law Society of Saskatchewan

 • Providers of pro bono services can be recognized as an approved pro bono organization.

-• Lawyers / members of the Law Society who may be otherwise exempt from indemnity coverage have insurance for volunteer legal services provided through an approved pro bono organization.
+• Lawyers or limited licensees who may be otherwise exempt from indemnity coverage have insurance for volunteer legal services provided through an approved pro bono organization.

 • Clients have transparency regarding the standards that pro bono organizations meet.